Transfer tensor analysis of localization in the Anderson and Aubry-Andr\'e-Harper models: Transfer Tensor Analysis of the Anderson Model

 The tensor $T(k)$ describes the effect on current dynamics traced to the system state $k$ time steps in the past.
 In the case where the system has a finite memory time, the TT becomes negligibly small at a certain $k=k_c$ and the series can be truncated while maintaining numerical accuracy when applying Eq.~(\ref{Eq:tt_prop}).
 In all cases, $T(1)=M(1)$, and if there is no memory, $T(2)$ and all subsequent tensors vanish.

 We will find that individual elements of the transfer tensor can provide useful information.
 Because we average over disorder and restore spatial homogeneity, we can analyze only the transfer tensor elements involving the center site of the system.
 The element $T_{m,n,o,p}(l)$ quantifies the influence that $\rho_{o,p}(k)$ will have on $\rho_{m,n}(k+l)$ and $T_{m,n,o,p}(l)$ depends only on the differences $m-p$, $n-p$, and $o-p$.
-The utility of an equivalent relationship for the generalized quantum master equations was recently recognized and exploited for performance enhancement. \cite{bhattacharyya2024} The spatial homogeneity of the TT allows analysis with very modest basis sizes.
+The utility of an equivalent relationship for the generalized quantum master equations was recently recognized and exploited for performance enhancement. \cite{bhattacharyya2024} The spatial homogeneity of the TT allows analysis with modest basis sizes.

 The memory that arises for the disorder-averaged ensembles is quantified in Fig. \ref{fig1} (a) which shows the Frobenius norms of the TT, $||T(k)||$, as a function of $k$ for several $\sigma$.
 In the case where $\sigma=0$, memory is zero within the numerical tolerance for all $k>1$.
 For $\sigma>0$, the tensor norms converge toward a finite value as $k \to \infty$.
-This finite value increases with $\sigma$ and suggests an \textit{eternal} memory.
-This is analogous to the eternally non-Markovian quantum master equation seen in the literature.\cite{megier2017} There is no information backflow from an environment to the system in this model as there is no environment at all.
-This indicates that the disordered Anderson evolution is, by some definitions of quantum non-Markovianity, Markovian despite the necessity of describing memory effects.\cite{li2019,banacki2023,megier2017}
+This finite value increases with $\sigma$ and suggests an \textit{eternal} memory, in the sense that there will be an indefinite number of memory terms in the transfer tensor.
+A similar phenomenon has been noted in the study of the eternally non-Markovian quantum master equation, which is characterized by a quasi-Gorini-Kossakowski-Sudarshan-Lindblad\cite{lindblad1976,gorini1976} form in which there is a perpetually negative rate associated with a jump operator, which is taken as an indication of quantum non-Markovianity.\cite{megier2017} It is important, however, to point out that the ensemble evolutions we address can be viewed as convex mixtures of Markovian maps.
+There are competing definitions of quantum non-Markovianity and there has been debate as to whether convex combinations of Markovian maps should be considered to demonstrate it.\cite{kropf2016,megier2017,budini2018,breuer2018,li2019,jagadish2020,kropf2020,budini2023} Specifically, information backflow as a measure of non-Markovianity has been debated in this context.\cite{megier2017,breuer2018,banacki2023} Whether the ensemble averaged systems we analyze should be considered to display quantum non-Markovianity or whether the appearance of memory terms in the transfer tensor in general is indicative of quantum non-Markovianity is beyond the current scope and we will avoid using this term in favor of discussing memory.
+When we refer to memory in this work, we refer only to the presence of transfer tensor memory terms, that the Frobenius norm of any $k>1$-step TT is finite.

 The source of eternal memory in Fig. \ref{fig1} (a) is easily understood.
 Because the evolution of individual trajectories is Markovian, we can define the dynamical map for the disorder-averaged ensemble at any time step by $M(k ) = \frac{1}{N} \sum_{i=1}^N \left[ M^{(i)}(1) \right]^k$, where $N$ is the number of disordered trajectories and $M^{(i)}(1)$ represents the map of the $i$th trajectory over one time step.
 Using Eq.~(\ref{eq:ttm_rec}), we find